wpmetabox/docs/_docs/fields/image.md

 The image field creates a simple image upload with default UI like `<input type="file">`.
 Unlike other media fields, this field doesn't use Media Library UI to upload images.

 This field is very similar to [file](/fields/file/).
-The only difference is the file field allows to upload all file types while this field allows only images.
+The only difference is that the file field allows to upload all file types while this field allows only images.

 ## Screenshot